babramczyk/website/src/pages/ReadMe.md

 <br />

-Anyways... feel free to browse the files on the left to learn more about me 🙂
+Anyways... the files on the left are a good way to learn about me.
+They're a little looser and more detailed than what'd you see on a resume.
+If that's not your jam right now and would rather get a birdseye view of things, take a look at [my resume](/assets/brett-abramczyk.pdf).